carolus4/carolus4.github.io/about.md

 Right now, I'm building AI-powered projects to learn more about what's possible and create real delightful everyday solutions.
 I used GenAI to coach me as an interviewer, transcribe, write and illustrate a first draft of my grandmothers' memoir.
 I'm very proud and optimistic for [Giskard]({% post_url 2025-10-16-building-giskard %}), my AI task-assistant.

 I developed an entrepreneurial mindset as the first PM at Rangespan, until a [Google acquisition](https://techcrunch.com/2014/05/02/google-buys-rangespan-to-add-supply-chain-management-to-its-e-commerce-business/).
-I took those lessons on board as cofounder of markit!! where we build digital learning experineces for complex A-Level mathematics.
+I took those lessons on board as cofounder of markit!! where we build digital learning experiences for complex A-Level mathematics.

 I learned about building products with research teams at [dimension](https://dimensionstudio.co/), and about scaling those products at [Captur](https://www.captur.ai/).